emilskovmand/THREE-Solar-system-prototype/README.md

 * No post-processing
 * No dependencies
-* Pictures are High resolution and slow to load
+* Pictures are high resolution and slow to load

 ## Purpose (Formål)